 More recently, studies have shown better surgical outcomes through removal of brain tissue that specifically generates HFOs.
 Yet for a long time, HFOs have been hard to detect using non-invasive methods.
 Now, that’s finally changing.

 Getting more precise, less invasive

-“We now know that we can detect and localize HFOs using non-invasive techniques, such as scalp EEG and MEG,” says Papadelis.
-Even experts in this field were skeptical for years about the non-invasive detection of HFOs.
-But now, thanks to our study and other researchers’ work, these people are changing their minds. – Papadelis“This has great potential to improve the outcome for epilepsy patients undergoing surgery.”
+“We now know that we can detect and localize HFOs using non-invasive techniques, such as scalp EEG and MEG,” says Papadelis.”This has great potential to improve the outcome for epilepsy patients undergoing surgery.”

 “Using scalp EEG and MEG data, our team has developed a protocol and an automated algorithm that allows the reliable non-invasive detection and precise localization of HFOs, which we’ve been able to confirm by comparing with data from invasive intracranial recordings,” says Eleonora Tamilia, PhD, a research fellow in pediatrics in the Brain Dynamics Lab.

 The team recently published a paper in Frontiers in Neurology about their findings.
 The project is funded by the American Epilepsy Society and the Office of Faculty Development.